Food & Dining

 Atlanta United fans gather at Brewhouse in Little Five Points and all over the city for out of town games and often before intown games.
 (Jenni Girtman for the AJC)

-With less than 100 days until the FIFA World Cup kicks off in Atlanta, sports bars will be in high demand, especially those airing soccer matches.
+The 2026 FIFA World Cup kick-off is almost here, and sports bars are sure to be in high demand, especially those airing soccer matches.

-There are plenty of bars and pubs in downtown Atlanta, but for those looking to enjoy a decent meal and avoid some of the crowds, check out these eight bars offering good food and great sports viewing vibes around metro Atlanta.
+There are plenty of bars and pubs in downtown Atlanta, but for those looking to enjoy a decent meal while watching the latest matches, check out these bars offering good food and great sports viewing around metro Atlanta.

 Brewhouse Cafe in Little Five Points.
 (Henri Hollis/AJC)